tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 without additional authentication does not make the situation significantly worse.

-Clearly, DNSSEC (if the client validates and hard fails) is a defense against this form of attack, but encrypted DNS transport is also a defense against DNS attacks by attackers on the local network, which is a common case where ClientHello and SNI encryption are
+Clearly, Domain Name System Security Extensions (DNSSEC) (if the client validates and hard fails) is a defense against this form of attack, but encrypted DNS transport is also a defense against DNS attacks by attackers on the local network, which is a common case where ClientHello and SNI encryption are